shaynagoldfarb/cs391-shayna/assigns/01/README.md

 lectures/lecture-05-28) into Python3.
 You should follow the translation of `term_subst` done in lecture-05-27.

-You are expected to have all of your submitted in one file of the name `lambda1.py`; this file should be stored in the directory `assigns/01/MySolution`.
+You are expected to have all of your submitted code in one file of the name `lambda1.py`; this file should be stored in the directory `assigns/01/MySolution`.
 Please visit the following page for information on creating a private repository of your own for this
 class: